UIUC-iSchool-DataViz/fall2018/week01/lecture01.md

 Affix to or inscribe upon your sheet of paper.

+notes:
+Don't get used to sitting in the same seat in this room!
+We're going to move around and try things, starting with hand-crafting some visualizations.

 ---

- * goo.gl/5nHcDM
- * goo.gl/RPDr3K
+## Intake Survey

+goo.gl/JPksHn

+notes:
+This survey will help guide the level of instruction during the course.
+Although we will be going over many of these topics, by knowing how well you are already acquainted with them I can guide the instruction to greater or lesser detail.

 ---

 ## Syllabus

- * Week 1 (Jan 22): Introduction, syllabus, examples, and some basics
+ * Week 1 (Aug 29): Introduction, syllabus, examples, and some basics
- * Week 2 (Jan 29): Operational palette, structured python, and files
+ * Week 2 (Sep 5): Operational palette, structured python, and files
- * Week 3 (Feb 5): Quantitative plots, plot components
+ * Week 3 (Sep 12): Quantitative plots, plot components
- * Week 4 (Feb 12): Histograms and distributions
+ * Week 4 (Sep 19): Histograms and distributions
- * Week 5 (Feb 19): R and ggplot
+ * Week 5 (Sep 26): R and ggplot
- * Week 6 (Feb 26): Images: color, colormaps
+ * Week 6 (Oct 3): Images: color, colormaps
- * Week 7 (Mar 5): Comparisons between datasets
+ * Week 7 (Oct 10): Comparisons between datasets

+notes:
+This is a rough syllabus!
+These are many of the topics we will cover, but based on how the course proceeds and how folks respond, we may shorten or lengthen different topics.

+The organization here is designed to start out slow, dealing with how to program python for visualization, understanding how data is laid out, which operations we can apply to that data, and then moving on to representing data in different ways.

 ---

 ## Syllabus

- * Week 8 (Mar 12): Comparisons between different datasets
+ * Week 8 (Oct 17): Comparisons between different datasets
- * Week 9 (Mar 26): Network visualization
+ * Week 9 (Oct 24): Network visualization
- * Week 10 (Apr 2): Principles of interactive visualization
+ * Week 10 (Oct 31): Principles of interactive visualization
- * Week 11 (Apr 9): Interactive visualization with Python
+ * Week 11 (Nov 7): Interactive visualization with Python
- * Week 12 (Apr 16): Scientific visualization
+ * Week 12 (Nov 14): Scientific visualization
- * Week 13 (Apr 23): Advanced topics
+ * Week 13 (Nov 28): Advanced topics
- * Week 14 (Apr 30): Group presentations
+ * Week 14 (Dec 5): Group presentations
+ * Week 15 (Dec 12): TBD

+notes:
+Toward the end of class we are going to have a slightly more free-form set of discussion points.
+Your final projects will be somewhat open-ended, requiring more group work and collaboration than the preceding assignments.

 ---

+# Class Mission

+Your role as a _consumer_ of visualizations should change to also include the perspective of a _producer_ of visualizations.

+notes:
+We will be discussing this as the semester goes on, but the principal outcome I want you to take away from this class is understanding how to transform data into its visual representation, and to take that understanding with you as you observe visualizations presented to you.

+By developing visualizations, you will grow to understand the choices that influence those visualizations, and you will bring that with you while consuming information visually.

+---

+# The Things I Want You To Take Away

+ * You should know the basics of how to manipulate data -- aggregations, filterings, and other operations.
+ * I want you to know _some_ of the packages that are out there to visualize data.
+These will mostly be Python-based, with a couple in Javascript.
+ * You won't learn how to use dashboarding software in detail.
+Instead, we will talk about the different operations that go into dashboarding software.
+ * By the end of the course, you will have had the opportunity to look at and build visualizations in several different domains and understand how to interpret, critique and improve them.

+notes:
+This course *will* teach you some things about how to code, how to build visualizations, but we're going to focus much more on learning about how to construct visualizations and why we make the choices that we do.
+If we choose one way to present data, does that convey information more readily?
+Or does it get in the way of the underlying meaning?

+---

-# Overview - Themes
+## Overview - Themes and Goals

 1. What are the components of an effective visualization of quantitative data?
 1. What tools and ecosystems are available for visualizing data?
 1. What systems can be put in place to generate visualizations rapidly and with high-fidelity representation?

----

-# Overview - Goals

-* Students will be able to communicate information and data through visual representation
-* Students will be able to examine a visualization and understand how it can be improved upon
-* Students will have facility with the commonplace tools used for visualization, and a deeper understanding of where those tools have shortcomings

 ---